Putin likens Russian crackdown to arresting Capitol rioters

 “Did you order the assassination of the woman who walked into the Congress and who was shot and killed by a policeman?”
 Putin said, referring to Trump supporter Ashli Babbitt, who was fatally shot by a Capitol Police officer as she tried to climb through a window that led to the House floor.

+He also suggested he’d be looking for areas of agreement with the Russian president, while also warning him against continued aggression towards the U.S.

+“I’m gonna make clear to President Putin that there are areas where we can cooperate, if he chooses, and if he chooses not to cooperate and acts in a way that he has in the past relative to cybersecurity and other activities, then we will respond, we will respond in kind,” he said.

-Putin also sharply dismissed allegations that Russia is carrying out cyberattacks against the United States as baseless.
+In his NBC interview, Putin sharply dismissed the cyberattack allegations against the U.S. as baseless.

 “Where is the evidence?
 Where is proof?
 It’s becoming farcical,” Putin said.
 “We have been accused of all kinds of things — election interference, cyberattacks and so on and so forth — and not once, not once, not one time, did they bother to produce any kind of evidence or proof, just unfounded accusations.”